-Spearheaded by IA practitioner, Nathaniel Davis, the DSIA Research Initiative is currently fueled by a team of one, that being Davis.
+Spearheaded by IA practitioner Nathaniel Davis, the DSIA Research Initiative is currently fueled by a team of one, that being Davis.
 Davis expects to invite more like-minded practitioners in the near future.
-In 2007, Davis branded his own form of information architecture research after an unsuccessful attempt to “dive deeper” into IA subject matter.
+In 2007, Davis branded his form of information architecture research after an unsuccessful attempt to “dive deeper” into IA subject matter.
 According to Davis, “When I looked for a meaningful IA perspective, I always came up short.
 It was like driving down the super-highway of information architecture only to discover where the highway abruptly ends.”

-Many pundits and speculators of information architecture have also discovered this dead end, which is often the reason why the IA field constantly comes under scrutiny.
+Many pundits and speculators of information architecture have also discovered this dead end, which is often why the IA field constantly comes under scrutiny.
 Davis admits that “the [IA] field is still in its infancy and much needs to be done in research and theory to offer a stronger justification of IA as a vital business function.”
-Ironically, Davis argues that “the way for the field to achieve this will come from removing itself from the web-based tools that fuel explosive growth and hyper social interaction.”
+Ironically, Davis argues that “the way for the field to achieve this will come from removing itself from the web-based tools that fuel explosive growth and hyper-social interaction.”

 “Since these forms of communication aren’t built for consensus building, the energy we spend using them can be partially to blame for our limited prospects for respectable IA disciplines,” says Davis.
-He argues that the solution “is to go back to more formal approaches; with a no tolerance attitude to nothing less than peer reviewed journals, formal essays and more centralized hubs of industry information, which is somewhat counter intuitive to today’s popular Internet culture.”
+He argues that the solution “is to go back to more formal approaches; with a no-tolerance attitude to nothing less than peer-reviewed journals, formal essays and more centralized hubs of industry information, which is somewhat counter-intuitive to today’s popular Internet culture.”

-To help improve the prospects of information architecture as a 21st century profession, Methodbrain is ramping up to what Davis says will be “a campaign of important intellectual contributions that will help seed the field of IA with scientific and theoretical artifacts.”
+To help improve the prospects of information architecture as a 21st-century profession, Methodbrain is ramping up to what Davis says will be “a campaign of important intellectual contributions that will help seed the field of IA with scientific and theoretical artifacts.”

-For more information about the DSIA Research Initiative visit Methodbrain.com
+For more information about the DSIA Research Initiative, visit Methodbrain.com